RagingTiger/rpi_power_usage/README.md

 https://github.com/RagingTiger/rpi_power_usage/blob/master/rpi4_power_usage.ipynb

 # Usage
 Below we will discuss running the `JupyterLab` server.
-Keep in mind that for security reasons you will be asked to enter a `password`.
-This is necessary to prevent specific `browser-based` security threats.

 ## Docker
 `Docker` will be the primary way discussed for running the `JupyterLab` server.